roger10cassares/rn_example_app/README.md

-7. From the same project top level directory, please, open a new `Terminal` and run in android device attached with the `adb devices` command before
+7. From the same project top level directory, please, open a new `Terminal` and run the following command to run the App in the android device attached with the `adb devices` command executed before:

 ```bash
 yarn react-native run-android